 Does a new job materialize when you spend all day stewing over how miserable you are?

-Do you suddenly start to love your body after you’ve assaulted it with the 8th “You’re too fat” message in one day?
+Do you suddenly start to love your body after you’ve assaulted it with the 8th “You’re wrong in ______ way” message in one day?

 Does your unhappiness in your current home help you find your dream home in your dream town?

 No. None of these thoughts about what we don’t want in our current lives serves to bring us what we do want.
 Sure, some of us can argue that if we’re happy, we’re unlikely to make changes – and that a glimmer of dissatisfaction can be what sparks motivation to change.
 But there’s a difference between wanting more in life and finding all that is wrong in it.

 If anything, spending too much time in these thoughts about what we don’t want, can make us feel even more down, even more stuck, even more unhappy and less likely to take steps towards changing our situation.

 What do you think would happen if we spent more time thinking about what we do want in our lives, where we want to be, what we want to create and who we want to be?
 What might happen if we spent time thinking about all the things that are right in our world?

 When we put our focus on the things we do want in our lives, it makes us feel gratitude, appreciation, love and even joy.
 When we feel more of those things, we take actions that bring us more of what we want and it can cultivate more patience, tolerance and even appreciation in the areas that we do want to change.